Skip to content

 2. The entire chip must be erased

-This makes EEPROM ideal for the applications where same of the parameters need to be changed over a period of time.
-Non volatile RAM is also one type of EEPROM.
-Below diagram shows the various types of semiconductor memories discussed above.
+This makes EEPROM ideal for applications where some of the parameters need to be changed over a period of time.
+Non-volatile RAM is also one type of EEPROM.
+The diagram below shows the various types of semiconductor memories discussed above.

 Memory classification in computer structure architecture